Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Dylan: A little of both.
 Brenden is a great writer and comes in with a bunch of ideas for the most part.
 We kinda jam on ‘em and slowly put stuff together, piece-by-piece.

-Evan: If there’s any five pieces out there that say it’s easy to get all five members to write and agree on riffs, they’re full of shit.
+Evan: If there are any five pieces out there that say it’s easy to get all five members to write and agree on riffs, they’re full of shit.
 It’s really hard, and the process is difficult and uncertain.
 Communication is fucked.
 Getting four people to just shut up and listen to one person talk isn’t as easy as you would think; especially when the whole band is getting stoned and drinking beers the entire time.
-All I can say is, it’s a fucking miracle we’ve actually written the amount of songs we have, and I wouldn’t trade it for a god damn thing in the world.
+All I can say is, it’s a fucking miracle we’ve actually written the amount of songs we have, and I wouldn’t trade it for a goddamn thing in the world.

 Anthony: So far, out of the songs we’ve written, they have all been ideas, structures, and riffs that were brought into band practices and then worked out as a whole.
 The songs evolve a lot too, especially when we play live shows.